On The Road Again

 Day 23 - At Sea

-First of eight sea days.
-Slept in late and woke to a gray rainy morning.
-Tried the Da Vinci dining room for breakfast and it turned out pretty good.
-The smoked salmon with capers, red onion and tomato was excellent, however the coffee was not.
-So it was a mocha and another attempt to upload Thursday's post.
-Mocha was great, but for some reason couldn't get on the Google server.
+We slept in this morning and woke to gray skies and light rain.
+We decided to try the Da Vinci Dining Room for breakfast, and it turned out to be a good choice.
+The smoked salmon with capers, red onion, and tomato was excellent.
+The coffee, however, wasn't.
+That meant a stop for a mocha and another attempt to upload Thursday's blog post.
+The mocha was great, but for some reason I still couldn't connect to Google's servers.

-The Dining Guide lists twelve establishments serving food and ten serving adult beverages, so no one should ever go hungry or thirsty.
-Add the boutiques, casino, spa and salon, library, fitness center and medical center (if necessary) and there should never be a dull moment.
+The dining guide listed twelve places to eat and ten locations serving adult beverages, so no one should ever go hungry—or thirsty.
+Add in the boutiques, casino, spa and salon, library, fitness center, and medical center (if necessary), and there really isn't much chance of being bored.

 Money